 Printmaking Morning Class

 This class teaches a process-based approach to making art, covering the technical aspects of printmaking, looking at how the processes and functions inform the strategy of making art; at how the medium or technique exists as the means to realise an idea.
-It is suitable for those with prior printmaking experience.
+This class is suitable for both beginners and those with previous printmaking experience.

 About the course